Breinify/brein-api-library-java/README.md

 ```

 That's it!
-The call will be run asynchronously in the background.
+The call will run asynchronously in the background.

 ##### Placing look-up triggers